Last Updated on 21 July 2022 by Dan

 Signup Bonus: 5% cashback on every £ spent on the card for the first three months, up until the point of racking up £100 of cashback (I.E spending £2,000)

-This is to all intents and purposes exactly the same card as the above – with slightly reduced earnings rates but still very rewarding.
+The American Express Platinum Cashback Everyday Card is to all intents and purposes exactly the same card as the one above – it has slightly reduced earnings rates but still very rewarding.

 The signup bonus remains extremely generous considering this is a free card, and is effectively a free £100.